AndFirst/timetable_app/docs/source/analiza_i_projektowanie.rst

 Actors of the system
 ^^^^^^^^^^^^^^^^^^^^
-1. **Administrators** - system administrators who add, delete, edit information about subjects, lecturers and organization units.
+1. **Administrators** - system administrators who add, delete, edit information about subjects, lecturers, organization units and groups.
 They add and edit class schedules, and create accounts for Academic Teachers.
 2. **Teachers** - add, delete and edit their consultation appointments.
 3. **Viewers** - view the timetables of individual organization units.